OpenUserJS/OpenUserJS.org/views/includes/documents/Tampermonkey-for-Opera.md

 ### Installing Tampermonkey

-To get userscripts going with the Opera version of Tampermonkey, first you have to install it from the [Opera Add-ons website][operaAddons].
+To get userscripts going with the Opera version of Tampermonkey, first you have to install the [Opera Add-on for Installing Chrome Extensions][operaAddons] and then install the extension from the [Chrome Web Store][gooChromeWebStoreTampermonkey].
 It works with recent versions of Opera *(v15 or newer, which are based on the Blink rendering engine)*.
-If you have to use an older version of Opera, you probably need to use [Violent Monkey][violentMonkeyForOpera] instead of Tampermonkey.
+If you have to use an older version of Opera, you probably need to use [Violentmonkey][violentMonkeyForOpera] instead of Tampermonkey.

 ![Screenshot of Tampermonkey page in Opera Add-ons][operaAddonsScreenshot1]

-From the Tampermonkey page in Opera Add-ons, click the green "+ Add to Opera" button to install the extension.
-Once Tamperonkey has finished installing, you should see a pop-up confirming that it has been added to Opera.
+From the Installing Chrome Extensions page in the Opera Add-ons website, click the green "+ Add to Opera" button to install the "middleware".
+Then on the Tampermonkey page in the Chrome Web Store, click the green "+ ADD TO OPERA" button to install the extension.
+After a few confirmation boxes appear and Tampermonkey has finished installing, you should see a pop-up confirming that Tampermonkey has been added to Opera.
 This should point to a new Tampermonkey icon at the top of the Opera window, next to the address bar.

 ![Screenshot of Tampermonkey installation][tampermonkeyOperaScreenshot1]